 Step 4: Now restore a time machine backup that allows you to restore without a time capsule backup.
 Set the restore point.

-In case, if the windows system restore fails to create an appropriate restore point for the device, then it must be due to an error i.e. System Restore did not complete successfully, 0x80070002, System Restore failed to extract the file, volume shadow copy service component encountered an unexpected error, etc. in this context, a third party application software is all you need to get rid of this system restore error.
+In case, if the windows system restores fails to create an appropriate restore point for the device, then it must be due to an error i.e. System Restore did not complete successfully, 0x80070002, System Restore failed to extract the file, volume shadow copy service component encountered an unexpected error, etc. in this context, a third party application software is all you need to get rid of this system restore error.

 Here are the steps to follow for using the AOMEI backupper standard for restoring the device.

 Step 2: After installation, in the main interface, select the option of restore.
-In the next window, click the option of select task or select image file to get the targeted system image.
+In the next window, click the option of a select task or select an image file to get the targeted system image.

 Step 3: In the next window, select the option of system backup and click next to continue.

 Step 4: Next select the option of restoring the entire backup.
 Preview all the settings and click next to complete the process.

 Once the process is complete, your device would set up to a particular restore point.

 Hence, this article is all about how to back up the computer to a previous date via windows system restore.
 This process helps to avoid any accidental or potential data loss due to sudden system failure.
 The restore point helps to rehabilitate your device to the last working state.
 In the article, various ways are mentioned for resting the device to the previous date.
 One way is to use the windows system restore, the built-in utility.
 Other freeways are to use the restore settings of your device.
 If all fails to work, then a third party software solution is recommended with guaranteed results.
 AOMEI backupper standard is the software solution that can be used to restore the system image created on the device to avoid data loss.